...

 As a dive master, however, reality set in.
 The practical challenges of smoking on a boat, dealing with soggy cigarettes and battling relentless wind, made me question my habit.

-It was during this time while sitting on one of the islands of Cambodia that a friend, who had successfully quit, recommended Allen Carr’s easy way to stop smoking
+It was during this time while sitting on one of the islands of Cambodia that a friend, who had successfully quit, recommended Allen Carr’s easy way to stop smoking.

 Intrigued but sceptical after failed attempts with other methods, I embarked on reading Carr’s book over the course of five years.